 I think it is something inherent in the position.
 Reason it out logically.
 If we understand the term “God” correctly, then it follows that this must refer to an entity capable of creating a universe wherein His presence is not detectable.
-Thus agnosticism makes sense while atheism demands one put themselves in a pose of having a God's level of awareness about the state of the universe.
+Thus atheism demands one put themselves in a position of having a God's level of awareness about the state of the universe.
 You make a God of yourself.
 Hence the lack of humility.
 It explains why the skeptic community is full of such insufferable jackasses.
-If you can know of a single atheist thinker who consistently demonstrates intellectual and personal humility, shoot me an email.
+If you can name a single atheist thinker who consistently demonstrates intellectual and personal humility, shoot me an email.
 (I say this as a Dawkins fan btw.
 The Selfish Gene is a must-read)

 I have experienced and seen many people evolve from an atheist position to a agnostic one, and generally it is not a very interesting transition.
 A bit of humility does the trick.
 As a programmer it seems even more obvious because I can imagine creating a simulated reality using software.
 From the frame of the people in that simulation, I would be their God – their creator.
 In some simulations I might choose to never reveal myself.
 In others I might reveal myself to a few beings of higher intelligence.
 I might decide to reward the ones that “believe in me” and try to be good people and not sin as an expression of their love of me.
 There are myriad reasons I might take either approach.
 Ultimately the question is “If God does exist, WHY did he create the universe?”
 I would answer, for the same reason an artist creates a painting, or symphony, or the same reason a programmer creates a simulated world.